scriptzteam/Tor-Bridges-Collector/README.md

 Snowflake bridges are improvement upon Flashproxy.
 It sends your traffic through WebRTC, a peer-to-peer protocol with built-in NAT punching.

-Vanilla bridges are nobfuscated bridges.
+Vanilla bridges are unobfuscated bridges.
 ```